nmenant/ci-cd-env-setup/docs/class1/module1/lab2.rst

     }

-Here our jenkinsFile will do the following:
+Our jenkinsFile will do the following:

 * Retrieve another *GitLab* repo: **ADC-Services**.
 Once the app is deployed, we want to update this repo with the new service definition